-This is part 1 of a three-part series exploring the future of work and what true diversity can mean for you, the organisations you work in and society at large.
+This is part one of a three-part series exploring the future of work and what true diversity can mean for you, the organisations you work in and society at large.

 When Leslie Miley (at the time, senior engineering director) questioned the steps being put in place for diversity action at Twitter, the senior VP of engineering responded with “diversity is important, but we can’t lower the bar”.
 For Mr Miley, this was a turning point… he also then realised that he was the only African-American in engineering leadership at Twitter, the same company that, some would say, drove the #blacklivesmatter and #ferguson movements.